 Omicron

-Emergent Public Health Concerns
+Seasonal Public Health Concerns

 RSV

-People infected with RSV tend to show symptoms within four to six days after exposure.
+RSV season generally starts during the fall and peaks in the winter.
+RSV can spread in several ways, including direct contact with the virus, such as when an infected person coughs or sneezes, or by touching a contaminated surface with RSV.
 Symptoms of RSV may include runny nose, decrease in appetite, coughing, sneezing, fever, and wheezing.
-RSV can sometimes lead to serious complications such as bronchiolitis, which causes lung inflammation, and pneumonia, a serious lung infection.
+RSV can sometimes worsen existing medical conditions, or lead to serious conditions such as bronchiolitis, which causes lung inflammation, and pneumonia, a serious lung infection.

 Tripledemic